shoshinflamingo/KataArchitecture2025/decisions/index.md

 * [ADR-0000](0000-use-MADR-template-for-ADR.md): Use MADR full template for to reflect decisions in a consistent ADR format
-* [ADR-0001](0001-microservice-architecture-scalability-assessment.md): Keep the current microservice architecture
+* [ADR-0001](0001-keep-the-current-scalable-microservice-architecture.md): Keep the current scalable microservice architecture

 ## Notes